morphed

 Prompt: "Skincare bottle with minimalist label, water droplets on glass surface, soft teal gradient background, rim lighting highlighting bottle silhouette, editorial beauty product photography"

-Common mistake for products: Adding "beautiful" or "stunning" to product prompts does nothing useful.
+Product prompt mistake to avoid: Adding "beautiful" or "stunning" to product prompts does nothing useful.
 These are empty adjectives that waste prompt space.
-Instead, describe the specific quality you want — "sharp focus on texture detail" or "clean separation between product and background" are instructions the model can actually follow.
+"Sharp focus on texture detail" or "clean separation between product and background" are instructions the model can actually follow.

-For more product-focused prompts and ecommerce tips, check out Nano Banana prompts for product photography.
+For more product prompts and ecommerce tips, check out Nano Banana prompts for product photography.

-Visualizing room designs before committing to expensive renovations is another area where Nano Banana delivers real value.
+Visualizing room designs before committing to expensive renovations delivers real ROI.
 Interior designers and real estate agents use these outputs for mood boards, client presentations, and virtual staging.

 Prompt: "Modern Scandinavian living room with floor-to-ceiling windows overlooking a forest, light oak hardwood floors, a gray linen sofa with knit throw blankets, indoor plants, warm afternoon sunlight, architectural photography with a wide-angle lens"